MCP Server

 Topics are groupings that organise prompts (e.g. "Product Features", "Brand Awareness").
 Every prompt belongs to exactly one topic.

-List topics for the project.
+List topics for a project.
 Returns each topic's ID and name.
 Use the returned IDs when calling create_prompt.

 Parameters